mishmash-io/for-apache/README.md

 For example, our distributed database **mishmash io** uses some core functionalities from [Apache HDFS](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html), namely, to manage cold- or hot-storage disks; to replicate large data blocks across zones and clusters; and to provide **zero-copy** data access.
 Apache HDFS is part of [Apache Hadoop](https://hadoop.apache.org/) and comes with many more features (such as REST-based management APIs or Web GUI apps) and these extra features come with their additional code and dependencies.

-By splitting HDFS into smaller, feature-based modules we **minimize image sizes** of software we publish and simultaneously **reduce the attack surface.**
+By splitting HDFS into smaller, feature-based modules we **minimize image sizes** of software we publish, limiting dependencies to only those that are actually used.
+Simultaneously, we also **reduce the attack surface.**

-Also, as we officially support all software that we deliver, including its dependencies - we would like to make our lives easier by supporting as little code as possible.
+Furthermore, as we officially support all software that we deliver, including its dependencies - we would like to make our lives easier by supporting as little code as possible.
 Therefore, we modify open source projects to use a single dependency for logging; another single dependency for networking; and so on.

 ## Summary of what's modified

-Details about changes we've done to each individual open source package are documented separately, but in general, our modifications fall into a few categories:
+Details about changes we've done to each individual open source package are documented separately (see a list below), but in general, our modifications fall into a few categories:

 - Upgrading a dependency to its currently maintained version